AndroMap33/World-Clock/README.md

 ####ABOUT World-clock

-This is the first project of team AndroMap designated to test our skills in Android .
+This is the first project of team AndroMap33 designated to test our skills in Android .
 As name suggests , it shows time of list of countries .
-Basic idea for the App was to be used by Co-orporate people who have need to know time of different countries relative to their own country.
+Basic idea for the App was to be used by Corporate people who have need to know time of different countries relative to their own country.

 ####HOW TO USE
--App gives a view of a clock that gives time of default country which can be changed from settings.
+App gives a view of a clock that gives time of default country which can be changed from settings.
--App provides list of countries , clicking on which sets the time of clock to that country.
+App provides a list of countries , clicking on which sets the time of clock according to that country.

 ####SOFTWARE USED
--Android Studios
+Android Studio